fmExcense/compositeurdigital.github.io/en/slideshow.md

 >*Note 1:* som complex documents may no display properly.
 You may change the document format (e.g. save a Powerpoint presentation as a PDF) to try and circumvent the problem.

->*Note 2:* Compositeur Digital will not play transittion effects and animations: each slide is a fixed image.
+>*Note 2:* Compositeur Digital will not play transition effects and animations: each slide is a fixed image.
 You can however add touch "buttons" to open other documents (see [Interactivity](interactive)).

 ### Image set folder